MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 By default, the credits are unallocated (also known as unassigned) and available as a pool on the organization (tenant), which can be used on any environment.

 As an administrator, you assess which environments must consume AI Builder credits.
-Use the AI Builder rate card in [Microsoft Power Platform licensing guide](https://go.microsoft.com/fwlink/?linkid=2085130) (pdf) to estimate your credit's usage in a monthly period on each environment and assess the credits to allocate.
+To estimate your credit's usage in a monthly period on each environment and assess the credits to allocate, use the AI Builder rate card in [Microsoft Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130) (pdf).

 Allocation happens in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) when you select **Resources** > **Capacity** > **Summary** tab, and then select **Assign to an environment** in the upper-left menu.